iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications.md

 \end{aligned}
 $$

 moving the $L$ around and then take the square root yield the desired results.
-And hence, 2 sided smoothenss and differentiability is equivalent to gloable Lipscthiz gradient for function $f$ with constant $L$.
+And hence, 2 sided smoothness and differentiability is equivalent to global Lipscthiz gradient for function $f$ with constant $L$.

 ----